dstackai/dstack/docs/docs/concepts/dev-environments.md

 The YAML file allows you to specify your own Docker image, environment variables, resource requirements, etc.
 If image is not specified, `dstack` uses its own (pre-configured with Python, Conda, and essential CUDA drivers).

+??? info "Environment variables"
+    Environment variables can be set either within the configuration file or passed via the CLI.

+    If you only specify the name of the environment variable without specifying the value, `dstack` will require that the value is passed via the CLI or set for the current process.

+    ```yaml
+    type: dev-environment

+    env:
+      - HUGGING_FACE_HUB_TOKEN
+      - HF_HUB_ENABLE_HF_TRANSFER=1

+    python: "3.11"
+    ide: vscode

+    resources:
+      gpu: 80GB
+    ```

+    This way, you can define environment variables in a `.env` file and also use tools such as `direnv` and similar.

 For more details on the file syntax, refer to [`.dstack.yml`](../reference/dstack.yml.md).